rstarkey/vf_codetest/README.md

+Author's notes:

+This was written and tested on macOS Sierra (10.12.6) and Python 3.6.3 from brew.

+There are Python 3.6 specific bits in the code.
+If you need this to run with a different version of python, please let me know.

+End note

 Write a "vf_start" tool to start the services of a Veriflow system specified in the procs.cfg file given below.
 The tool takes the configuration file as an input parameter.
 Its usage is: